 A New Orleans swamp tour is a fun way to experience the naturally wild side of New Orleans and is one of the top attractions in New Orleans.

 You can choose a calm tour on a barge or an adrenaline-rushing swamp airboat tour, the choice is yours!
 You can read all about our New Orleans gator tour here.

-Take a Food or Cocktail Tour
+Take a New Orleans Food or Cocktail Tour

 Why not get a nice sampling of the local cuisine from the experts?
 Taking a New Orleans food tour is a great way to do just that.

 Take in the New Orleans Music Scene

 New Orleans is a city known to be a music lover’s paradise.
-If it is music you crave, then you are in the right city.
+If it is great music you crave, then you are in the right city.

-Of course, you have to include some jazz in your music mix, and there is no better place to do that in New Orleans than the historic Preservation Hall.
+Of course, you have to include some live jazz in your music mix, and there is no better place to do that in New Orleans than the historic Preservation Hall.

-Visit a Musuem
+Visit a New Orleans Museum

 The city of New Orleans is home to some amazing museums, including the National WWII Museum.
 Why not check them out while you’re in the area.